-Travel Guide: Reach Boracay in a snap!
+Boracay Travel Guide: Reach this island paradise in a snap!

-To the paradise called Boracay!
+The paradise called Boracay!

 Going to Boracay can be a bit tiring and challenging unless you’re really in for some adventurous trip to the country’s best party island.
 As one of my unsolicited tips, always travel light as much as possible.
 A backpack or small travel bag would do, as long as all your travel essentials are in place.